maasg/languagedetector/README.md

 scripts/package_app_dependencies.sh # only run this when the dependencies have changed scripts/package_app.sh

-# submit the spark app
+# submit the spark app with the example dataset that is included in this repo
-scripts/spark_submit.sh workflow.Workflow --file /path/to/file # the spark app is executed in the background but the logs are shown using a tail in the foreground so you can ctrl+c at any time without killing the spark app
+scripts/spark_submit.sh workflow.Workflow --file datasets/sentences.tsv # the spark app is executed in the background but the logs are shown using a tail in the foreground so you can ctrl+c at any time without killing the spark app

 # view the results
 scripts/spark_shell.sh # note: ignore the java.io.FileNotFoundException